AKUA MIND BODY

 And part of that was true.
 Getting through detox and making it to the next step is crucial, but there were a few things about the first several months of sobriety I wish someone had told me about.

 I had heard of PAWS (post-acute withdrawal symptoms, or withdrawal symptoms that last far beyond the detox stage), but I hadn’t heard much else about what early sobriety would look like.
-So, here’s 5 things I wish I had known about those first few key months that followed my decision to give up drugs for good.
+So, here are 5 things I wish I had known about those first few key months that followed my decision to give up drugs for good.

 1. You Feel Like A Teenager

 Do you remember being a teenager?
-Do you remember the feeling that if you didn’t get to go to a certain party or your crush didn’t like you back, that you were literally going to DIE?
+Do you remember the feeling that if you didn’t get to go to a certain party or your crush didn’t like you back, you were literally going to DIE?

 Every feeling was so intense and strong, and you had no control over it.
 That’s what a lot of emotions feel like in early sobriety.